korczis/app_store/README.md

       "name" : "Tomas"
     }

-This was fine but as we added another type of deployment type it allowed us to deal with different tasks and we saw need to work with more structured parameters arised.
-Imagine something like this and now think how you would express it if you could only use strings as values.
+This was fine but as we added another type of deployment type it allowed us to deal with different tasks and we saw need to work with more structured parameters.
+Imagine something like this and  think how you would express it if you could only use strings as values.

     {
       "filters" : [